Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Empirical Analysis

 This study reveals that the most effective implementation techniques of the RL-based NFV-RA method are achieved by combining moderate intermediate rewards, comprehensive feature engineering, and action masking.
 In subsequent experiments, we consider them as the default implementation.

-\subsubsection{\textbf{Effectiveness in Online Environments}}
+\subsubsection{Effectiveness in Online Environments}

 To evaluate the effectiveness of these NFV-RA algorithms, we conduct online simulations across three distinct network topologies: WX100, GEANT, and BRAIN, each with different traffic rates ($\eta$) as specified.
 Table~\ref{tab:performance-comparison} reports experimental results of the implemented RL-based and traditional algorithms on key metrics.
-Particularly, RL agents equipped with dual graph neural network architectures, such as PPO-DualGAT and PPO-DualGCN, consistently dominate across diverse topologies (WX100, GEANT, BRAIN).
-PPO-DualGAT, for instance, achieves a remarkable 78.10\% RAC and the highest LAR (14938.60) in WX100, while PPO-DualGCN excels in the GEANT network with a 60.40\% RAC and 0.75 LRC.
-This suggests that \numcirc{4} \textit{the ability of these dual-GNN models to concurrently process and relate features from both the virtual and physical network graphs provides a significant edge in finding high-quality embeddings.} Traditional heuristics, though extremely fast (e.g., GRC-Rank with AST $\sim$0.01-0.04s), generally lag in solution quality (e.g., GRC-Rank LRC 0.56 in WX100 vs. PPO-DualGAT's 0.74).
-Meta-heuristics or MCTS can achieve competitive RACs (74.30\% for MCTS in WX100), yet their substantial computational overhead (AST >3s for MCTS) renders them less viable for agile, real-time NFV deployments compared to the sub-second inference of RL agents.
+While traditional heuristics are exceptionally fast, they fall short in solution quality.
+Similarly, meta-heuristics, despite achieving competitive acceptance rates, are hindered by significant computational overhead, making them impractical for real-time environments.
+This highlights that \numcirc{4} \textit{RL-based methods often offer a favorable balance between solution quality and efficiency, making them a compelling choice for NFV-RA}.
+Advanced RL agents, specifically those with dual graph neural network architectures like PPO-DualGAT and PPO-DualGCN, consistently deliver superior performance.
+This suggests that \numcirc{5} \textit{dual-GNN models' ability to concurrently process and relate features from both the virtual and physical network graphs provides a significant edge in finding high-quality embeddings.} Furthermore, it is notable that \numcirc{6} \textit{the topological characteristics of PN, such as scale and density, impact the relative performance of NFV-RA algorithms, particularly GNN architectures.} For instance, on the smaller-scale GEANT and BRAIN, GCN-based methods achieve more competitive and even better performance.
+This reveals that GATs with an adaptive aggregation mechanism may be more advantageous in denser topologies for prioritizing critical connections, but provide less improvement in sparse topologies.